vifreefly/kimuraframework/README.md

   # works for all drivers
   skip_duplicate_requests: true,

-  # Browser (Capybara session instance) options:
-  browser: {
-    # Array of errors to retry while processing a request
+  # Array of possible errors to retry while processing a request:
   retry_request_errors: [Net::ReadTimeout],

   # Restart browser if one of the options is true:
   restart_if: {
     # Restart browser if provided memory limit (in kilobytes) is exceeded (works for all engines)
     memory_limit: 350_000,

     # Restart browser if provided requests limit is exceeded (works for all engines)
     requests_limit: 100
   },
   before_request: {
     # Change proxy before each request.
 The `proxy:` option above should be presented
     # and has lambda format.
 Works only for poltergeist and mechanize engines
     # (Selenium doesn't support proxy rotation).
     change_proxy: true,

     # Change user agent before each request.
 The `user_agent:` option above should be presented
     # and has lambda format.
 Works only for poltergeist and mechanize engines
     # (selenium doesn't support to get/set headers).
     change_user_agent: true,

     # Clear all cookies before each request, works for all engines
     clear_cookies: true,

     # If you want to clear all cookies + set custom cookies (`cookies:` option above should be presented)
     # use this option instead (works for all engines)
     clear_and_set_cookies: true,

     # Global option to set delay between requests.
     # Delay can be `Integer`, `Float` or `Range` (`2..5`).
 In case of a range,
     # delay number will be chosen randomly for each request: `rand (2..5) # => 3`
     delay: 1..3
-    }
   }
 }
 ```